Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Methodology

-\paragraph{Seed data for teacher training.} We generate a seed dataset of 10{,}882 items using GPT-5 Mini with a sensory only extraction prompt.
-The prompt and the exact request schema are provided in Appendix~\ref{app:prompt_guidelines}.
-We split the seed data into 10{,}337 training items and 545 validation items.
+\paragraph{Teacher construction.} The teacher used in Stage~1 is constructed from seed supervision.
+We generate a seed dataset of 10{,}882 items using GPT-5 Mini with a sensory-only extraction prompt.
+The prompt and request schema are provided in Appendix~\ref{app:prompt_guidelines}.
+The seed data are split into 10{,}337 training items and 545 validation items.

-We also conduct a manual quality audit on a random 10\% sample of the seed set with three annotators.
-Appendix~\ref{app:seed_audit} defines the evaluation protocol and reporting table.
+\paragraph{Seed label audit.} To verify the reliability of the seed supervision, we manually audit a random 10\% sample of the 10{,}882 seed items.
+Three annotators evaluate the extracted records, and final labels are aggregated by majority vote.
+We report four criteria: \emph{pair precision}, the fraction of extracted attribute--value records judged correct as sensory facts; \emph{evidence faithfulness}, the fraction of records whose evidence span supports the extracted value; \emph{polarity accuracy}, agreement between predicted and human polarity labels when polarity is not \texttt{unknown}; and \emph{negation accuracy}, correctness of the \texttt{negated} flag.
+Table~\ref{tab:seed_audit} summarizes the audit results.

+The audit suggests that most extracted records are valid sensory facts and that the cited evidence spans generally support the extracted values.
+Polarity prediction is less reliable than fact and evidence correctness, which is expected because sentiment toward a specific sensory facet can be subtle and context-dependent.
+Negation handling is strong, indicating that explicit absence cues are captured consistently.

-\paragraph{Teacher fine tuning.} A Qwen3 model\footnote{\url{https://huggingface.co/Qwen/Qwen3-30B-A3B-Instruct-2507}} is fine tuned with LoRA to reproduce the GPT-5 Mini extraction behavior, using the seed dataset as supervised fine tuning data.
-The base model specification follows the Qwen3 technical report \citep{qwen2025qwen3}, and LoRA is used for parameter efficient adaptation.
-Semantic alignment between the resulting Qwen teacher and GPT-5 Mini is evaluated on the validation split.
-Alignment is measured by micro-averaged precision, recall, and F1 over extracted attribute--value pairs after normalization of casing and whitespace.
+\paragraph{Teacher fine-tuning.} A Qwen3 model\footnote{\url{https://huggingface.co/Qwen/Qwen3-30B-A3B-Instruct-2507}} is fine-tuned with LoRA to reproduce the GPT-5 Mini extraction behavior.
+The base model specification follows the Qwen3 technical report~\citep{qwen2025qwen3}, and LoRA is used for parameter-efficient adaptation.
+We evaluate semantic alignment between the resulting Qwen teacher and GPT-5 Mini on the validation split.
+Alignment is measured by micro-averaged precision, recall, and F1 over extracted attribute--value pairs after normalizing casing and whitespace.
 The resulting scores are reported in Table~\ref{tab:teacher_alignment}.

-\paragraph{Offline catalog annotation.} We run the teacher offline over the full catalog of 2.67 million items.
-We use vLLM for high throughput inference on a seven GPU NVIDIA H100 server.
-We use deterministic decoding with temperature set to zero to maximize consistency.
-The output is stored as sharded JSONL files.
-This annotation is a one time preprocessing cost and no LLM is required at recommendation runtime.